jjjchens235/daily_leetcode_2021/sql/README.md

 22. 1412: queit student
 	1. Experience: tough problem, requires some thinking, worth doing again
 	2. Logic: Located inside the sql problem 1412
+23. 1364: Number of Trusted Contacts of a Customer
+	1. Takeaways: contact_ct and trusted_contacts_ct should optimally be done with one group by, in my first solution, I used two CTE's to represent this, but it's better to use a single GROUP BY and LEFT JOIN to represent this instead
+22. 1440: Evaluate Expression
+	1. Experience: An unique problem, ended up looking at the solution, and it's a CASE WHEN problem
+	2. Takeaways: Inside the case when `THEN x > y`, I would have thought this would be coerced to either True or False, but it actually returns 1 or 0
+23. 1445: Apples and Oranges
+	1. Takeaways:
+		- My solution used a case when to create two columns, one for apples and one for oranges.
+		- Alternatively, the kamyu solution creates an apple table and an orange table and then rejoins them.
+The diff is calculated like so: apples.sold_num - oranges.sold_num
+24. 1204: Last person to fit in elevator
+	1. Experience: It took me a second to figure out how to get the person with the max running_weight total.
+In the end, I used `ORDER BY DESC LIMIT 1`
+25. 1715: Count Apples and Oranges
+	1. Takeaways: My solution is decent but kamayu's solution is better.
+It doesn't use an UNION, instead with the cte itself, the apple counts from the box and the chest are added up as one field
+26.
+26. 550: Game Play Analysis 5
+	1. Takeaways
+		- Kamyu solution, the right join is the trickiest part here, you're actually taking your 3 distinct players from the group by, and checking whcih ones join successfully on the main Activity table, I would not have thought of this tbh
+		- The other tricky part is realizing you can join by the date - 1, instead of using lag windows function
+27. 1767: Find the subtasks that did not execute
+	1. Experience: This is a recursive CTE problem, I didn't bother with this
+28. 626: Exchange Seats
+	- Experience: I had seen a video on this problem, apparently it's a problem beloved by Amazon.
+Therefore, I need I should case when statements combined with mod, interesting problem nonetheless